-Project name Description Budget Progress iamond Creek etball avilion edevelopment Redevelopment of the Diamond Creek Netball Pavilion and expansion of the car park.
+Project name Description Budget Progress Diamond Creek Netball Pavilion redevelopment Redevelopment of the Diamond Creek Netball Pavilion and expansion of the car park.
 The project includes: demolition of the existing pavilion design of a new pavilion that is compliant to Netball Victoria facility standards and agreed club requirements a new social/community space modification and expansion of the existing car park.
 Total budget: \$3,106,025 Council: \$200,000 Growing Suburbs Fund: \$2,826,025 DC Netball Association contribution: \$80,000 Design completed Construction commenced in January 2020 Expected construction completion date: December 2020.
 Diamond Creek Trail extension (Stage 1) Extending the current segment of trail, this project represents one of the highest priority trail infrastructure projects in the region.
 It will expand the network with connections to trails throughout the shire and Melbourne CBD via the Yarra Main Trail.
-Work has commenced on Stage 1, Estimated total cost of Stage 1: \$7,600,000 Council: \$4,000,000 State Land acquisition process completed Construction works for Stage 1 commenced Estimated completion date for Stage 1: December 2020 which includes: land acquisition design and construct of approximately 3.5 km of footpath, boardwalks and three bridges from Diamond Creek to Wattle Glen.
+Work has commenced on Stage 1, which includes: land acquisition design and construct of approximately 3.5 km of footpath, boardwalks and three bridges from Diamond Creek to Wattle Glen.
 The recreation trail will be suitable for horse riders, cyclists and pedestrians.
+Estimated total cost of Stage 1: \$7,600,000 Council: \$4,000,000 State Government Active Transport Fund: \$3,600,000 Land acquisition process completed Construction works for Stage 1 commenced Estimated completion date for Stage 1: December 2020

-Government Active Transport Fund: \$3,600,000 Diamond Valley Sports & Fitness Centre redevelopment This project will redevelop the Centre into a modern, fit-for-purpose, accessible facility that meets the standards of Council, the Victorian Government and peak sporting bodies.
-Total budget: \$16,500,000 Council: \$6,000,000 Growing The project's stages have been rescheduled to accommodate design and construction works appropriately.
-These stages are: Stage 1: Priority Works (lift from ground level to court level) - completed Stage 2: new, larger entrance including reception, foyer and café new athlete/referee change facilities and increased storage improved accessible facilities to assist with pedestrian traffic flow Suburbs Fund: \$2,500,000 Better Indoor Stadiums Fund: \$8,000,000 completed in March 2022. improved administration and social space improved first aid facilities demolition of existing court five reconstruction and expansion of court five construction works of three additional netball and basketball compliant courts works to existing building to ensure it is compliant with current building code.
+Project name Description Budget Progress Diamond Valley Sports & Fitness Centre redevelopment This project will redevelop the Centre into a modern, fit-for-purpose, accessible facility that meets the standards of Council, the Victorian Government and peak sporting bodies.
+The project's stages have been rescheduled to accommodate design and construction works appropriately.
+These stages are: Stage 1: Priority Works (lift from ground level to court level) - completed Stage 2: new, larger entrance including reception, foyer and café new athlete/referee change facilities and increased storage improved accessible facilities to assist with pedestrian traffic flow improved first aid facilities demolition of existing court five reconstruction and expansion of court five construction works of three additional netball and basketball compliant courts works to existing building to ensure it is compliant with current building code.
+Total budget: \$16,500,000 Council: \$6,000,000 Growing Suburbs Fund: \$2,500,000 Better Indoor Stadiums Fund: \$8,000,000 Design works completed Stage 1 works completed in May 2019 Tendering for Stages 2 in progress Works expected to be completed in March 2022.
+Diamond Creek Regional Playspace This project involves the design and construction of a brand new play space located in Diamond Creek, south of the bowling club, between the railway line and the Diamond Creek.
+The community will contribute to the project with the installation of a totally refurbished tram at the south end of the park.
+The tram will become a focal point as a community-managed coffee shop.
+Works include: five play spaces (junior and senior) landscaping parking travel paths a labyrinth electric barbeques toilets picnic shelters.
+Total budget: \$2,500,000 Growing Suburbs Fund: \$2,500,000 Masterplan completed in June 2019 Community consultation completed in November 2019 Works are expected be completed in late 2020.